hideaki-j/hideaki-j.github.io/index.md

 # Test Score
 **Japanese Higher Civil Service Examination (国家公務員総合職試験)** - Field: Engineering
-- Passed one of the most difficult examinations in Japan with 91 percentile among all the candidates, proving his high ability in mathematics and engineering.
+- Passed the qualifying exam and interview for technocrat, one of the most difficult exams in Japan, with 91st percentile among all the candidates.
+This proves his high ability in mathematics and engineering.